-Sales and marketing expenses consist primarily of personnel costs and expenses associated with customer-attended workshops, trade shows and advertising.
+Sales and marketing expenses consist primarily of personnel costs and expenses associated with customerattended workshops, trade shows and advertising.
 For the year ended December 31, 2005, compared to the year ended December 31, 2004, sales and marketing expenses increased by \$5.7 million, or 30%.
 This increase was primarily attributable to approximately \$4.7 million of higher personnel expenses associated primarily with the increased expenses relating to higher headcount, higher commission expense due to increased revenue and higher recruiting expenses and \$354,000 of higher travel expenses attributable with the higher headcount.
-As a percentage of net revenue, for the year ended December 31, 2005 sales and marketing expenses decreased by three percentage points from 36% in the year ended December 31, 2005.
+As a percentage of net revenue, for the year ended December 31, 2005 sales and marketing expenses decreased by three percentage points from 36% in the year ended December 31, 2004 to 33% in the same period in 2005.
 This decrease was primarily attributable to improved leveraging and productivity that resulted from the higher revenue growth, compared to the expense growth.